 All rapyuta.io docs are open source.
 See something that's wrong or unclear?
 Submit a pull request.Make a contribution

-To register a new device on rapyuta.io, follow the below steps:
+To register a new device on rapyuta.io:

 After you onboard a device, you cannot change the mount path to store the ROS bag files.
 If you want to change the mount path after adding the device, you can re-onboard the device and change the mount path.

-If the device is set up successfully, you should see the following output on the command terminal:
+Once the device is set up successfully, you should see the following output on the command terminal:

 Initializing the Rapyuta Platform ########(100%) Successfully installed! root@ubuntu:/home/ubuntu#

 Not all devices go through all of the stages in the device initialization process.
-For example, while devices with docker-compose option set will have ROS base image installed on them, those with preinstalled runtime will have monitoring package installed on them.
+For example, devices with docker-compose option set will have ROS base image installed on them, those with preinstalled runtime will have monitoring package installed on them.

 In case you face issues onboarding the device.
 Please refer to the section on failure codes to help you troubleshoot.